home | what's new | other sitescontact | about

 E. I’ve been giving a lot of thought to Jamie’s example of selflessness and devotion to God.
 As I’ve said, a beautiful woman who is also “sainted” I find to be incredibly and compellingly attractive.
 However, I’m seeing now that the male can easily fall into illusion by this kind of – I’ll call it – inspirational eroticism.

 K. Elenchus, we have stated, many times, that a woman, virtuous and near-angelic as Mother Teresa, might engender a surfeit of wonderment and veneration.
-The dazzled male might elevate to a high pedestal and worship and adore her.
+The dazzled male might elevate to high pedestal and worship and adore her.
 But none of this, by itself, constitutes proof of true love.

 necessary but not sufficient